offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 Bambu Studio has 6 main screens (referred to as tabs), which can be navigated between using the top toolbar:

-1. **Home**: Welcome screen, user manuals, opening model, print history.
+1. **Home**: Welcome screen, user manuals, opening project, print history.
-2. **Prepare**: Model placement, orientation, and manipulation.
+2. **Prepare**: Object/model placement, orientation, and manipulation.
 3. **Preview**: Print instructions, information, and diagnostics.
 4. **Device**: H2S !!interface!! and management.
 5. **Project**: Informative fields describing project.